PeachScript/vue-infinite-loading/docs/api/README.md

 #### $state.error

-Inform the comopnent that this loading failed, the content of `error` slot will be diplayed.
+Inform the component that this loading failed, the content of `error` slot will be displayed.

 #### $state.reset